Last Updated on December 14, 2021 by Lawrence Berezin

-Beat a parking ticket for no standing or no parking by understanding what a driver can do in each zone
+You can beat a parking ticket for no standing or no parking

 O.K.
 Larry, what was in your coffee this morning?
 What else do you want us to believe?
 Any more parking ticket myths to debunk?

 Larry replies to Larry: “My iced coffee was black, and I’m happy to go myth debunking.
-You are stopping, standing and parking your vehicle if you:”
+You are stopping, standing, and parking your vehicle and violating a no-stopping, a no-standing, and a no-parking rule, if you:”

 - Stop your car and remain seated behind the wheel